snapshot-labs/snapshot-strategies/src/strategies/hats-protocol-single-vote-per-org/README.md

 # hsts-protocol-single-vote-per-org

+So far I have found many avenues to get the desired result, but none of them are scalable.
+Within this project you will find several such avenues.
+None are completed entirely as I stop work once it reaches an unscalable state.

+index.ts provides some early iterations along with the current subgraph implementation. index2.ts provides a simulated implementation calling directly tot he smart contract.
+It quickly becomes unscalable after 5+ hats are introduced.

+## description
 A strategy to get a single voting power based on passing in a set of addresses and checking if they have any number of provided hats.